"The Baptismal Covenant is God's word to us, proclaiming our adoption by grace,

 Here are a few frequently asked questions about baptisms.

-In general, baptisms are performed in worship services on the third weekend of the month, although exceptions can be made.
+In general, baptisms are performed in worship services.

 Because we believe baptism includes the Christ Church family, baptisms are performed when the family gathers, most frequently at worship.
 However, there are limited exceptions, provided there is a compelling reason, with adequate community present, and according to pastor availability.